Write an eBook in 1 Month as a Mom Blogger

 It’s daunting to think about writing an entire ebook.
 Where do you find the time?

 You have kids, a house to clean and dinner to cook.
 And then on top of that is blogging!

 Between networking on social media and pinning on Pinterest, it’s almost impossible to tackle such a big project without neglecting your children.

-So how did I write my ebook in 1 month?
+So how did I write my ebook, Blog by Number, in 1 month?